Builtin Functions and Constants¶

 // ✅

-operator has four variants:
+The builtin + operator has four variants:

-- Infix with two Ints: signed addition
+- Infix with two Int32s: signed addition

-- Prefix with one Int: numeric identity
+- Prefix with one Int32: numeric identity

 - Infix with two Float64s: signed addition